-- 1. Apply for Federal Student Aid through the MSU Financial Aid Office.
-This process must be repeated each spring term.
-Forms for Federal Aid are available by January 31 of each year and should be completed by April 1. - 2.
-Request a letter from the Department of Veterans Affairs stating ineligibility for Veterans Educational Assistance.
-The student may request this letter by calling 1-800-827-1000. - 3.
-Provide the original or certified copy of discharge papers DD214.
-Certified copies are available only from a county clerk. - Complete a Statement of Qualifications available from MSU Veterans Affairs Office or at http://registrar.mwsu.edu/veterans.
+- Provide documentation from MSU Financial Aid Office stating they are not in default of a federal or state guaranteed loan.
+This must be done every financial aid year, beginning in summer and ending the following spring. - Request a letter from the Department of Veterans Affairs stating ineligibility for Veterans Educational Assistance.
+The student may request this letter by calling 1-888-442-4551. - 3.
+Provide a copy of the DD214 discharge papers. - Complete a Statement of Qualifications available from MSU Veterans Affairs Office and the state of Texas Hazelwood application, beginning spring 2006.